Federal Way Public Academy: Opening

 Federal Way Public Academy opened on September 1, 1999, with 90 seventh graders and 30 eighth graders.
 Since the enrollment was limited to 120 students, the school opened a lottery with an April deadline to choose the students.
 But since merely 72 students entered the lottery by the cutoff, the school allowed later applications.
 After three weeks, 120 students were signed up and the rest of the applicants were placed on a waiting list.
 106 of the students had attended from Federal Way schools, five were from private schools, five had been homeschooled, and four had attended schools in other districts.
 The academy offered challenging math, science, English, computer, and foreign language courses.
 It lacked a football team, a band, and a drama club.
-Housed in the parking lot behind Illahee Junior High school, the academy is located in three portable units that are split into five lecture rooms and an office.
+Housed in the parking lot behind Illahee Junior High school, the academy was located in three portable units that are split into five lecture rooms and an office.
 It had an operating budget of roughly $1 million per year from the school district, drawing around the same amount per pupil as the traditional schools.
 The school leaders signed a contract with the district allowing the district to shut down the school after two years if the school could not achieve strong academic standards.

 The school was viewed by several education experts interviewed by The Seattle Times in 1999 as having similar attributes to a charter school.
 Washington state voters rejected a 1996 initiative that explicitly permitting funding charter schools; there was no legislation prohibiting charter schools when the school opened.
 Federal Way School Board President Holly Isaman said the academy was different from a charter in several key respects.
 Unlike charter schools, the academy had to answer to the school district and board and its teachers and employees were union members who received district-identical salaries.

 Expansion

+For its first four years, the school had held classes at Illahee Middle School.
 In December 2001, the school board voted to permit Federal Way Public Academy to expand to include sixth grade and tenth grade.
 The two-grade expansion happened in 2003.
-Founding principal Charles Griffin resigned from the school in 2003 to work at a New Mexico private school and was replaced by Judy Kraft, an assistant principal at Kentlake High School.
-For its first four years, the school had held classes at Illahee Middle School.
-After spending $2.3 million buying the a warehouse building formerly owned by Deluxe Check Printing Co., the school remade the building into classrooms for $3.7 million and moved into the location in October 2003.
-The school in 2004 had 285 students.
-In 2004, its only sport was cross country running, and it had chess and Knowledge Bowl teams.
+After spending $2.3 million buying the a warehouse building formerly owned by Deluxe Check Printing Co., the district remade the building into classrooms for $3.7 million and moved into the location in October 2003.
+The school had 285 students in 2004.
+The school chose to not offer any interscholastic sports options, choosing to focus on academics and competitive teams of an academic nature, including chess, math, and Knowledge Bowl teams.